 Postdoctoral Research Fellow (1991-1996), National Institutes of Health, Bethesda, MD

-- Proteomic changes in response to endocrine diseases such as diabetes.
+- Proteomic and genomic changes in response to endocrine diseases.

-- Establish protocols and facilities for proteomic analysis.
+- Developing protocols and facilities for proteome, lipid and carbohydrate analysis.

-The focus of my laboratory is to investigate the proteome and genome of the hypothalamic, pituitary, adrenal, pancreatic-axis (HPAP-Axis) under normal, disease or chemically challenged conditions.
+The focus of my laboratory has evolved over the past decade to investigate hormones of the hypothalamic, pituitary, adrenal, pancreatic-axis (HPAP-Axis) under normal, disease or chemically challenged conditions.
 My research involves studying the expression, sorting, processing and secretion of HPAP peptide hormones such as vasopressin, oxytocin, insulin and ACTH.
-I am currently funded to study these processes in diseases such as familial neurohypophyseal diabetes insipidus, type 1 diabetes, autism and in response to nerve agents such as sarin.
-My long term goals are to identify and investigate the effects that these disease have on the regulation and dysfunction of the neuroendocrine system.
+I have been funded to study these processes in diseases such as familial neurohypophyseal diabetes insipidus, autism and in response to nerve agents such as sarin.
+I am also involved in research on obstetrical/gynecological related diseases, such as pre-eclampsia, preterm birth, interstitial cystitis, and endometriosis.
+My long-term goals are to identify and investigate the effects that these diseases have on the regulation and dysfunction of the neuroendocrine and endocrine system.

 Research Line 1: